SplendidDigital/flipnzee-analytics/README.md

 ---

+---

-## Why Flipnzee Analytics?
+# Why Flipnzee Analytics?

-Website buyers, advertisers, investors, and visitors often rely on third-party traffic estimators that can be inaccurate or incomplete.
+Understanding a website's performance is essential for website owners, advertisers, investors, agencies, and potential buyers.
+While numerous online services attempt to estimate website traffic, these estimates often rely on external data sources and can vary significantly from actual website performance.

-Flipnzee Analytics solves this problem by displaying selected analytics directly from your own Google Analytics and Google Search Console properties.
+Flipnzee Analytics was built to solve this problem by displaying **verified first-party analytics** directly from your own Google Analytics 4 and Google Search Console properties.

-Instead of estimates, visitors see verified first-party data that you choose to share.
+Instead of presenting estimated traffic, the plugin allows you to selectively share authentic website metrics with your audience, helping build transparency, credibility, and trust.

+Whether you're showcasing your business website, presenting a client portfolio, or listing a website for sale, Flipnzee Analytics makes it possible to demonstrate real performance using data that belongs to you.

+---

 ---